anshulrao/stocktwits-crawler/README.md

    `> python3 stocktwits_streams.py history AAAU 2018-01-01 2018-12-31 175000000`

-   *NOTE: By controlling the max_id to begin from, we can reduce the time taken for the script to execute for older time periods.*
+   *NOTE: By controlling the id, we can reduce the time taken for the script to execute for older time periods.*